-We have a fine staff of professionally trained chefs, cooks, and culinary employees in our Dining Services Department who wish to make our food and service the best available.
-Visit the Dining Services website to learn about the variety of dining options on campus.
+We have a fine staff of professionally trained chefs, cooks and culinary employees in dining services who make our food and service the best available.
+Visit the dining services website to learn about the variety of dining options on campus.

 Should international students live on campus?

-Living on campus helps Messiah students develop connections between faith, learning, and living.
-In our residence halls and on-campus apartments, we provide quality facilities and programs conducive to academic success, personal growth, and spiritual formation.
+Living on campus helps Messiah students develop connections between faith, learning and living.
+In our residence halls and on-campus apartments, we provide quality facilities and programs conducive to academic success, personal growth and spiritual formation.
 Residence Life professionals serve as mentors and educators.
-Peer support is provided through student Resident Assistants and Assistant Residence Directors, as well as through various small group ministries and programs.
-You can learn more about our Residence Life here.
+Peer support is provided through student resident assistants (RAs) and assistant residence directors, as well as through various small group ministries and programs.
+You can learn more about residence life here.

 Can I play sports at Messiah College?Recreation and exercise are vital parts of the collegiate experience for many students.
 Intercollegiate, recreational and club sports provide excellent opportunities for interaction with friends and staying in shape.
 We offer a range of opportunities in competitive and recreational activities.
 See the following links to learn more: